Aportio/itsm-rest-api-reference/STATUS-ERROR-CODES.md

 # Summary of status- and error-codes to be returned by an implementation

-The follow HTTP status codes should be used by the ITSM REST implementation.
+The following HTTP status codes should be used by the ITSM REST implementation.
 They are recognized and can be dealt with by our client implementation:

 ## Success